ANHD-NYC-CODE/anhd-council-backend/README.md

 ## Continuous deployment

  - Run this remote task to update the production server.
- - Updating the server will interrupt any running workers.
-When the workers restart, they will have to restart the task from the beginning.
+ - Updating the server will interrupt any running workers and clear the redis cache.
 Keep this in mind if any long running tasks are currently running.

-1) `ssh -t anhd@45.55.44.160 "cd /var/www/anhd-council-backend && sudo sh pull.sh"`
+1) `sh deploy.sh`

  - or if already SSHed inside, Run the build script `sh build.prod.sh`
   - pulls from master
   - restarts app
   - restarts nginx
   - restarts celery workers

+2) Rebuild the cache by visiting the admin interface the running the periodic task titled "reset cache" - takes approx 30-45 min to complete.

 # Opening a live shell